jrandj/java-11/README.md

         }
         ```

     * Static methods.
 Can be public or private but not protected or default.
+This is because static methods are not inherited or overridden in any meaningful way, and because protected methods can be seen by classes in the same package and which extend the class containing the method.
+However, a static method cannot be inherited so the package-private access modifier should be used instead of protected, as the only remaining intention is for it to be accessible within the same package.
 If no access modifier is specified, they are implicitly public.
 An example is shown below:

         ```java
         interface Movable{